punkave/jquery-bottomless/README.md

     $('.posts').data('page')

 ## Changelog

+0.2.1: the example and documentation are now correct.
+Thanks to Thibault.

 0.2.0: all events now have camelCasedNames, for consistency with the rest of Apostrophe and because dotted names should be reserved for jQuery's "namespacing" mechanism, which is a way of adding and removing groups of event handlers and not a mechanism for setting up distinct events.
 Since this will break code that already triggers `apos.scroll.reset` we have bumped the middle version number.